 How many animals are in this project.
 This can be your likely project animal along with backup animals.
-Date of purchase Purchase Description Feed Cost Vet/Health Cost Bedding Cost Other Cost TOTAL Colur nn Expenses TOTAL PROJECT EXPENSES:
+Date of purchase Purchase Description Feed Cost Vet/Health Cost Bedding Cost Other Cost TOTAL Column Expenses TOTAL PROJECT EXPENSES:

-My General Dairy Knowledge

-In order to move cattle in the state of Michigan what kind of tag is required? all cattle who are on site at GCFFY.) (note these tags are also required for All cattle shown at GCFFY should not have any horn longer than inch(es).
-What time must all fair animals be fed and watered and have their pens cleaned by? .
-If proper care is not given to your animal the superintendent will place a tag on your pen and the exhibitor mus If there is a second offense, a tag will be placed on your pen and the he exhibitor must What issues are currently facing the dairy industry?
+My General Dairy Knowledge : , , , (note these tags are also required for All cattle shown at GCFFY should not have any horn longer than inch(es).
+What time must all fair animals be fed and watered and have their pens cleaned by ?
+If proper care is not given to your animal th e superintendent will place a tag on your pen and the exhibitor must If there is a second offense, a tag will be placed on your pen a nd the exhibitor must What issues are currently facing the dairy i ndustry?
 What changes, or additions would you like to see happen in the dairy program?
-Disease and Illness Identification By learning about different diseases and illnesses and their symptoms, you will ling sick, what to do if your animal is sick and how to prevent your animal from grown the list with a circle around your selection; then, find answers to the questial pages if needed. etting sick.
-Select a disease or illness Acidosis, Bloat, Dystocia, Hardware Disease, Milk Fever, Botulism, Ketosis s What do cattle act like when they have that disease or illness?
-How do cattle get that disease or illness?
+Disease and Illness Identifica ation ing sick, what to do if your animal is sic ck and how to prevent your animal fro will know how to identify if your animal is actom getting sick.
+Select a disease or illness uestions on this page.
+You can add addition- Acidosis, Bloat, Dystocia, Hardware Disease, Milk Fever, Botulism, Ke tosis •

 What do you do if your animal gets that disease or illness?

 Will your animal get better if she gets that disease or illness?

 How can you prevent your animal from getting that disease or illness?